Transcutaneous Electrical Nerve Stimulation (TENS)

 This guide will help you understand:

-• Who may benefit from a TENS unit
+• Who may benefit from a TENS machine

-• What to expect with a TENS unit
+• What to expect with a TENS machine

 • Who may benefit from a TENS?